-To do so, strategies must go beyond identifying and addressing the specific factors that are driving the food security crisis at the moment by also understanding the potential future scenarios under which food security may be impacted (as noted in the prior section).
+To do so, strategies must go beyond identifying and addressing the specific factors that are driving the food security crisis in the moment by also understanding the potential future scenarios under which food security may be impacted.
 This includes potential changes in conflict-related trends as well as other shocks and stresses that may arise in the coming months and years.
 Specific intervention options to build these capacities should reflect what may be possible under different scenarios.
 There may be several different options, for example, to meet urgent needs for food access that acknowledge different market and conflict dynamics that influence modality choice.
 The strategy should also note any specific contextual barriers from building more transformative capacities so they may be monitored carefully.